 It is important to be clear that these expectations refer to illegal manipulation—such as falsification, ballot stuffing, and intimidation—in which judges can find individuals criminally or administratively guilty of violating election law.
 These are a substantively important set of tools for election management in non-democracies (Calingaert 2006), which are frequently an object of study as a result (e.g. Rundlett and Svolik (2016)).
 Since vote-buying and voter pressure can be harder to observe than election fraud (Harvey 2019) and may exist in ethical and legal gray areas (Kramon 2016; Nichter 2018)—thus making them harder for courts to address—I focus here on election fraud specifically.
 Forms of electoral manipulation that rely on the law itself—such as structuring the electoral system to benefit ruling parties—though important, are likewise not considered here.
 Similarly, this theory is not expected to apply to cases where high courts are making the determination to annul an election after allegations of fraud—the extremely high stakes and visibility of such decisions are likely to lead judges to follow the logic of strategic defection (Helmke 2002).
 Lastly, due to the limited availability of tools for informally pressuring courts in liberal democracies, longer time horizons for rational politicians, and other features of liberal democracies, this theory is not expected to apply in such cases (Popova 2010).

-Data and methods
+Data and Methods

 These hypotheses are difficult to test using observational data due to likely endogeneity among political competition, judicial reforms, and electoral manipulation.
 For example, it could be that governments are more willing to engage in reforms when they face reduced ability to commit fraud (perhaps due to resource constraints).
 Strictly observational analysis of data would make it difficult to tease out the direction of the causal arrow between judicial reforms and election integrity.
 The research design described below seeks to more accurately determine the relationship between courts and election quality through pre-analysis balancing of control and treatment groups.

 To test these propositions, I draw on Version 7.1 of the V-Dem project (Coppedge, Michael et al. 2017).
 Since the theory applies to cases that hold multiparty elections but are not liberal democracies, I exclude countries where the regime holds single-party elections or no elections at all, as well as liberal democracies at the time of the election.
 The latter criterion is operationalized by excluding country-years coded as “competitive” under the competitiveness of participation variable from Polity.
 Doing so excludes country-years where “ruling groups and coalitions regularly, voluntarily transfer central power to competing groups,” and “competition seldom involves coercion or disruption” (Marshall, Gurr, and Jaggers 2017).
 The resulting dataset contains electoral authoritarian regimes, hybrid regimes, and unconsolidated or electoral democracies.
 At the higher range of competitiveness, the dataset includes cases like post-Soviet Georgia, the Philippines in the 1990s and 2000s, and Venezuela in the 1990s.
 The low end of the range includes cases like post-war Portugal and post-Soviet Uzbekistan.
 Altogether, the dataset includes election years from 1944 to 2014, though most observations are from the post-Cold War period.
-The results are robust to the binary coding scheme developed by Cheibub et al (2010).
+The results are robust to the binary coding scheme for democracy developed by Cheibub et al (2010).

 Dependent variable and controls